 1. The Stanley Parable

-The game is basically a commentary on the video game medium through the eyes of Stanley.
-It takes the fourth wall and smashes it with a wrecking ball.
+The game is basically social commentary on the state of video games, all told through the eyes of Stanley.
+It takes the fourth wall and smashes through it with a wrecking ball.

 Emotions, Emotions, Emotions